Dementia

 • Occupational therapy.
 An occupational therapist can show you how to make your home safer and teach coping behaviors.
 The purpose is to prevent accidents, such as falls.
 The therapy also helps you manage behavior and prepare you for when the dementia progresses.

 • Changes to the environment.
 Reducing clutter and noise can make it easier for someone with dementia to focus and function.
 You might need to hide objects that can threaten safety, such as knives and car keys.
-Monitoring systems can alert you if the person with dementia wanders.
+Monitoring systems can alert you if the person with dementia tries to wander.

 • Simpler tasks.
 Breaking tasks into easier steps and focusing on success, not failure, can be helpful.
 Structure and routine help reduce confusion in people with dementia.